Table of Contents

 How Is Blockchain Different from Traditional Supply Chain?

-Blockchain enhances supply chain transparency and traceability by validating transactions and tracking product movement in real time, unlike traditional supply chains that rely on centralized databases and manual processes.
+Blockchain enhances supply chain transparency and traceability by validating transactions and tracking product movement in real-time, unlike traditional supply chains that rely on centralized databases and manual processes.

 How Is Blockchain Transaction Different from Traditional Transaction?

 Blockchain transactions are decentralized, secure, and transparent.
 They are validated through consensus mechanisms without relying on a central authority.
-In contrast, centralized entities manage and validate traditional transactions, which may involve intermediaries and delays.

 What Is the Difference Between a Database and a Private Blockchain?